espocrm/documentation/docs/development/metadata/scopes.md

 #### activity

-_Description_: could be displayed on the Activities panel;
+_Description_: whether can be displayed on the Activities panel;

 _Type_: boolean;